MEGA65/open-roms/CONFIG.md

 Causes screen blanking during some IEC operations (currently only JiffyDOS file loading) to increase the data transfer performance.

+### `CONFIG_IEC_DOLPHINDOS`

+Adds support for DolphinDOS fast protocol to the IEC bus, using UserPort cable.

+Needs some space in KERNAL segment.
+If unsure - enable.

 ### `CONFIG_IEC_JIFFYDOS`

 Adds support for JiffyDOS fast protocol to the IEC bus.